piotr-szuberski/contrail-windows-docs/doc/contrail_deployment/CAD_for_windows_design.md

       * Generally speaking Docker driver is very similiar to OpenStack Nova Agent, however implementation differs significantly, because:
         * The driver needs to have communication with Windows-specific modules
         * Docker driver communicates directly with Contrail config node
-    * The artifacts need to be built on Windows.
+    * The artifacts have to be built on Windows.
 Built artifacts are pulled from docker repository specified in `WINDOWS_CONTAINER_REGISTRY` in `config/instances.yaml`
   * On Windows contrail-ansible-deployer starts components as Windows services, in contrast to Linux where they reside in separate containers, because:
     * No possibility to run Linux containers on Windows Server 2016